szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Sanctuary match the IWD version (5400) (IWDEE BGEE BG2EE EET)

-The much-better looking animation in IWDEE is used in BG, and the duration is not closer to IWD, which scales.
-Now it lasts 1 turn plus 1 round per level.
+The much-better looking animation in IWDEE is used in BG, and the duration is now closer to IWD's, which scales (1 turn plus 1 round per level).

 ### Make Hold Animal affect many more beast types (5402) (IWDEE BGEE BG2EE EET)